Another week, and a lot of stuff we couldn’t cover. So here are the stories that stood out the most.

 Bye Bye iTunes for DJs?

 Once upon a time, iTunes was the software of choice for many DJs (including me) to organize their DJ music.
 From creating (smart) playlist to rating and tagging tracks, iTunes had it all keep things organized and tidy.
-But for a while now, iTunes has become bloatware with so many different things build in (Apple Music, iTunes Match, films, tvs, podcasts, audio books…) Apple has managed to make such a big mess out of it that Steve Jobs would probably fire everyone involved it on the spot if he were still around.
-Digitaldjtips explores its flaws, and suggests a few alternatives.
+But for a while now, iTunes has become bloatware with so many different things built in (Apple Music, iTunes Match, films, TVs, podcasts, audiobooks…) Apple has managed to make such a big mess out of it that Steve Jobs would probably fire everyone involved it on the spot if he were still around.
+Digitaldjtips explores its flaws and suggests a few alternatives.
 Check it out.

 Mixars Launches MXR-2 2 channel mixer

 Mixars just launched the MXR-2 2 channel budget mixer.
 At USD 349, the MXR-2 is rather well featured: